Basics of Property Division

 Regardless of this decision, additional home factors to consider are mortgage payments and what offset will be given a spouse not remaining in the home.

 You will want to have an attorney that aggressively fights for you throughout the process and will zealously argue for your assets on your behalf.
-At Assalone & Associates, our team is skilled in fighting for our clients and is committed to working hard for what you have earned.
+At Assalone Lombardi, LLC, our team is skilled in fighting for our clients and is committed to working hard for what you have earned.